Frequently Asked Questions

 I have an NFA specific question, can you help?

-A: We will do our best and are knowledgeable, however, the best resource for pointed NFA information is to call the ATF’s NFA branch at (304) 616-4500.
+We will do our best and are knowledgeable, however, the absolute best resource for up to date NFA information is to call the ATF’s NFA branch at (304) 616-4500.
 They can also be reached via email at nfafax@atf.gov.
 Don’t hesitate to reach out to them, they’re all cool cats up there and often go out of their way to make sure you’re taken care of and well informed.

 Do I need to register the Trust with my state?